Temporary traffic measures brought in outside 23 city schools to help safe return to classrooms

 Pupils are also being encouraged to purchase newly-introduced flexi tickets which allow travel on any of the area’s main bus operators, rather than being tied to a single operator.

-Comprehensive information and guidance on all aspects of returning to school, helping children’s wellbeing and explaining measures to limit the risk COVID-19 is available on Leicester City Council’s website here.
+Comprehensive information and guidance on all aspects of returning to school, helping children’s wellbeing and explaining measures to limit the risk COVID-19 is available on the city council's coronavirus advice webpages.

 Leicester assistant city mayor for education, Cllr Elly Cutkelvin, added: “We have been working hard with schools to support and reassure children returning to school, and doing all we can to make it as safe as possible.